PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 }
 ```

-Wrapping a cmdlet pipeline into another (`ForEach-Object`) pipeline is very expensive because you're also invoking the `begin` and `end` block of `MyCmdlet` which will open and close the concerned log file for each specific item instead of only once (at the beginning and the end of the pipeline).
-The performance degradation appears with native cmdlets along with `Export-Csv -append` and `Add-Content`.
-See also [PowerShell scripting performance considerations](https://learn.microsoft.com/powershell/scripting/dev-cross-plat/performance/script-authoring-considerations#avoid-wrapping-cmdlet-pipelines)
+Wrapping a cmdlet pipeline into another (`ForEach-Object`) pipeline is very expensive because you're also invoking the `begin` and `end` block of `MyCmdlet`.
+This will open and close the log file for each item instead of only once at the beginning and the end of the pipeline.
+The performance degradation can happend with any cmdlet that takes pipeline input.
+See also [PowerShell scripting performance considerations](https://learn.microsoft.com/powershell/scripting/dev-cross-plat/performance/script-authoring-considerations#avoid-wrapping-cmdlet-pipelines).

 ## The steppable pipeline